xiyao65/multiblockHankelMatrices.jl/README.md

 ### Multiblock  Hankel

-The reason we set the pencil parameter is to easily expanded to multiblock Hankel matrices, i.e 2-D Hankel:
+The reason we set the pencil parameter is easily expanded to multiblock Hankel matrices, i.e 2-D Hankel:
 ```julia
 [1 2 3  2 3 4
  2 3 4  3 4 5